Our Team

 Chris Jefferson

 Chris facilitates RISE’s training programs for new member educators (THRIVE), volunteer advisors (GUIDE), and new officers (EQUIP).
-Chris also serve on RISE’s curriculum design team, developing new programs for clients, and on the consulting team as an analyst on assessment and strategy projects.
+Chris also serves on RISE’s curriculum design team, developing new programs for clients, and on the consulting team as an analyst on assessment and strategy projects.
+Chris is committed to helping students discover their passions, enhance their community, live their values, and realize their leadership potential through the fraternal experience!

 Dan Bureau, Ph.
 D.